qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 * Start a new project and load the reprojected layer you just created.

-You should see that the EPSG code next to the |crs| icon in the bottom right corner reflects the CRS of the layer, ``32732``.
+You should see that the EPSG code next to the |projectionEnabled| icon in the bottom right corner reflects the CRS of the layer, ``32732``.

 |hard| |FA| Creating Your Own Projection